jheyman/blog/pages/SketchupSurvivalGuide/index.md

 A simple laser distance measurer has proved to be an invaluable help to capture distances in the real world, while modelling the rooms in my house in Sketchup:

 ![laser distance measurer]({{ site.baseurl }}/assets/images/Tools/laser_distance_measurer.png)

+### Exporting to STL file

+If using the desktop version of Sketchup, the easiest way to export the Sketchup model to an STL file, is obviously to install the "STL Export" plugin.
+However, at some point I ran into trouble while executing Sketchup with Wine under Linux, which is a minor nightmare by itself.
+The STL export plugin gave a blank window, due to some obscure dependency with IE or something.
+A workaround I found somewhere is to use the **Ruby Console** (in the `Windows` menu), and type:

+	CommunityExtensions::STL::Exporter.export("Z:/home/etabli/model.stl", Sketchup.active_model.active_entities, {'selection_only' => false, 'export_units' => 'Model Units', 'stl_format' => 'ASCII'})

+If using the online Sketchup app, just click on the Folder icon, then `Export` then `STL`.
+As of late 2018, this exports the WHOLE model, not just the selection.
+This is a minor inconvenience, which I guess will get fixed in later updates of Sketchup Free.

+### Sub-mm precision measurement

+By default, at least when choosing the "mm" template, even though it is possible to specify a precise sub-mm value when drawing an item, the ruler tool will report e.g. the annoying `~4mm` format when the actual value is 3.8mm.
+This is easily solved by adjusting the `Precision` setting.
+In Sketchup Free for example, setting `Precision` to 1 decimal place ("0.0") instead of the default of 0 decimal place ("0") results in the ruler tool providing the value at 0.1mm precision.
+More precision can be added as needed.